mtumilowicz/scala-graphql-caliban-workshop/README.md

     * purely functional (strongly typed, explicit errors)
     * user friendly
     * schema / resolver separation
-* vs sangria, sangria is
+* vs sangria
-    * lots of boilerplate (macros to the rescue)
+    * sangria: lots of boilerplate (macros to the rescue)
-    * future based (effects are better)
+    * sangria: future based (effects are better)
-    * schema and resolved tied together
+    * sangria: schema and resolved tied together
 * schema is derived automatically from the case classes
     * mangolia - used for create schema for traits and case classes
         * provide a schema for custom types